rackerlabs/docs-cloud-identity/api-docs/api-reference/phone-pin-operations.rst

 =========
 Phone PIN
 =========

-When a customer calls into Rackspace, they will be required to give a 6 digit phone PIN to the IVR or Support Racker to verify their identity.
-When a new user is created, a 6 digit numeric phone PIN is assigned to the user by default.
-The phone PIN cannot be deleted, however a user can update his phone PIN using ``Update user information and password`` API.
+When a customer calls into Rackspace, they must give a 6-digit phone PIN to the Interactive Voice Response (IVR) system or to the Support Racker to verify their identity.
+When a new user is created, a 6-digit numeric phone PIN is assigned to the user by default.
+The phone PIN cannot be deleted, however a user can update their phone PIN by using the ``Update user information and password`` operation.

 **Update your own phone PIN**